Sp00kysus69/Sp00kysus69.github.io/README.md

-The repository that holds my webpage basicly
+The repository that holds and makes my webpage work basicly

-Also new account cause why not lol